NLnetLabs/rpki-doc/source/tools.rst

    router keys, which are required to deploy BGPSec.

 `RTRTR <https://github.com/NLnetLabs/rtrtr>`__
-   An RPKI data proxy maintained by NLnet Lab, allowing operators to centralise validation and distribute the validated data to various points of presence via the RTR protocol, or JSON over HTTPS.
+   An RPKI data proxy maintained by NLnet Labs, allowing operators to centralise validation and distribute the validated data to various points of presence via the RTR protocol, or JSON over HTTPS.